An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: ABA-free hypergraphs and the general coloring algorithm

 \begin{defi} A vertex $a$ is {\em skippable} if there exists an $A\in \HH$ such that $\min(A)< a < \max(A)$ and $a\notin A$.
 In this case we say that $A$ {\em skips} $a$.
 A vertex $a$ is {\em unskippable} if there is no such $A$. \end{defi}

 \begin{obs} If a vertex $a$ is unskippable in some ABA-free hypergraph $\HH$, then after adding the one-element hyperedge $\{a\}$ to $\HH$, it remains ABA-free. \end{obs}

-Note that the following two lemmas show that the unskippable vertices of an ABA-free hypergraph behave similarly to vertices on the convex hull of a hypergraph on a point set defined by halfplanes.
+Note that the following two lemmas show that the unskippable vertices of an ABA-free hypergraph behave with respect to hyperedges similarly to how the vertices on the convex hull of a point set behave with respect to halfplanes.
 These two lemmas make it possible to use the framework of \cite{SY12} on ABA-free hypergraphs.

 \begin{lem} If $\mathcal H$ is ABA-free, then every $A\in \mathcal H$ contains an unskippable vertex. \end{lem} \begin{remark} Note that finiteness (recall that we have supposed that all our hypergraphs are finite) is needed, as the hypergraph whose vertex set is $\mathbb Z$ and hyperedge set is $\{ \mathbb Z\setminus \{n\}\mid n\in \mathbb Z\}$ is ABA-free without unskippable vertices. \end{remark} \begin{proof}[Proof of Lemma~\ref{lem:unskippable}] Take an arbitrary set $A\in \HH$, suppose that it does not contain an unskippable vertex, we will reach a contradiction.
 Call $a\in A$ {\em rightskippable} if there is a $B\in \HH$ rightskipping $a$, that is for which $a\in A\setminus B$ and there are $b_1, b_2\in B$ such that $b_1<a<b_2$ where $b_2\in B\setminus A$.